Leasing Vs Buying a Car

 - You do NOT own the car.

-- Car can't be modified or else you will have to pay a penalty at the end of the lease.
+- The car can't be modified or else you will have to pay a penalty at the end of the lease.

-- You have a choice of a "Lease buyout" when the lease ends (buying the car) for a specified amount of money spelled out in the contract.
+- You have a choice of a "Lease buyout" when the lease ends (buying the car) for a specified amount of money spelled out in the contract, it is usually called the residual.

 - Monthly payments are usually lower when compared to Buying a car, essentially you are paying for the depreciation of the car (the loss in value of the car in those 3 years).